🍿🍿🍿🍿🍿🍿🍿🍿🍿🍿

 The score was done by a guy who goes by the name Disasterpeace.
 He would go onto write Under the Silver Lake's near perfect soundtrack.
 And both of these are amazing.
 It Follows is definitely in line with that very ubiquitous droning 2010s era horror and/or thriller vibe, but it's certainly a cut above.
 It's very good.
 And, again, not to keep harping on UTSL but holy shit that OST is perhaps one of the Top 5 movie scores of all time?
 It's so fucking original: a full orchestral work that somehow both pays homage to both classic Hollywood AND video games.

 After that opening we're introduced to our protagonist Jay in an extremely specific and highly thought-out manner: the camera starts in the litter-filled gutter of a street in a definitely less-nice neighborhood than before (STDs don't care about your tax bracket, fam), the camera pans over some sidewalk chalk art and a homemade hopscotch board into a backyard with an above-ground pool.
 Both movies start in a pooooool–Jay is in this pool, going for a dip.
-She sees a squirrel on a power line above her (perhaps a nod to the dying animatronic squirrel which falls at the foot of Andrew Garfield at the beginning of Silver Lake???) and finds an ant crawling on her forearm.
+She sees a squirrel on a power line above her (perhaps a nod to the dying animatronic squirrel which falls at the foot of Andrew Garfield at the beginning of Silver Lake?
+Look at his T-shirt as well) and finds an ant crawling on her forearm.
 She lowers her forearm into the water and the ants floats.
 Not killing the ant.
-The water will kill the a nt.
+The water will kill the ant.
 But she didn't save the ant.
 The ant wasn't going to live a long time anyway.
 Goddam does David Robert Mitchell know how to start a movie.
 It's a voyeuristic sequence which says so much in so little time...

 We then see Jay's main gang, hanging out and looking pretty bored and depressed: her smoker sister, and their two mutual friends, who basically live with them: a boy, played by Keir Gilchrist, who is not so secretly in love with Jay – he of Toni Collette's son from the Showtime series United States of Tara fame (where my United States of Tara-Heads at? make some noise!?), and another friend, a girl who is constantly reading an ebook of Dostoevsky's The Idiot on a clam-shaped e-reader, like a seashell, of some sort, I do not know if this is real technology folks, and... which, allow me now to promote a video I haven't made yet where I'll try to look into these things, in addition to the wide array of real and fake media utilized in the back and foregrounds throughout all the films.
 (I just couldn't neatly fit that stuff into this review.)